 A shaky or vibrating brake pedal can definitely be a cause for concern.
 No one wants to experience issues with their brakes, a finding that your brake pedal is heavily shaking under your foot can leave you wondering if there is a bigger issue brewing.
 While all brake problems, it is always important to have your vehicle inspected as soon as possible to avoid brake failure on the road.
 However, lets look at some of the reasons why your brake pedal may be vibrating or shaking when you press on it.

 - The problem could be with the brake drums or rotors, because both can become warped over time.
 They are both exposed to lots of heat within the brake system, so warping over time is very common.
-This warping will creating a wobbling affect when you initiate your brakes, causing the vibrating sensation.
+This warping will create a wobbling effect when you initiate your brakes, causing the vibrating sensation.

 - Worn down brake pads is another common cause because the contact can be inconsistent with the brake pad, causing a wobbling effect.